Join HawkQuest at the Ute Indian Museum on Saturday July 19!

 Weight 32 oz.

-Spectacled Owl The Spectacled Owl (Pulsatrix perspicillata) is a male born in August of 2000.
+Spectacled Owl This Spectacled Owl (Pulsatrix perspicillata) is a male born in August of 2000.
 He was hatched at the Oklahoma City Zoo.

 Typical length: 18 inches, typical wingspan: 30 inches.